CHAI: Command Hijacking against embodied AI: Dictionary Creation

 With this method, we obtain a $K$-long dictionary.
-Although these attacks may be successful in some of the training images, we can increase the effectiveness of the attack by using an optimization algorithm (presented in the next section).
+Although these attacks may succeed on some training images, we can improve their effectiveness by using an optimization algorithm (presented in the next section).

-Although inspired by PAIR~\cite{chao2025jailbreaking}, our algorithm departs from it in three key respects necessary for LVLMs and image-conditioned attacks: \begin{enumerate} \item \textbf{Cross-modal threat model:} decisions depend jointly on the user prompt and image content, so we augment the attacker LLM’s context with the exact prompt that will be shown to the target (Line 4) and couple that semantic probe with an image-space perturbation generated in the same loop. \item \textbf{Visual-prompt synthesis \& evaluation:} candidate phrases are rendered as visual prompts (adversarial patches composited onto multiple images on lines 6–8) and judged by a joint prompt–image oracle rather than a pure text-based criterion. \item \textbf{Dictionary-based curriculum:} successful prompts are accumulated into a $K$-element dictionary that generalizes across images and is refined via query-efficient (black-box) optimization in the next section. \end{enumerate}
+Although inspired by PAIR~\cite{chao2025jailbreaking}, our algorithm departs from it in three key respects necessary for LVLMs and image-conditioned attacks: \begin{enumerate} \item \textbf{Cross-modal threat model:} decisions depend jointly on the user prompt and image content, so we augment the attacker LLM’s context with the exact prompt that will be shown to the target (Line 4) and couple that semantic probe with an image-space perturbation generated in the same loop. \item \textbf{Visual-prompt synthesis \& evaluation:} candidate phrases are rendered as visual prompts (adversarial patches composited onto multiple images on lines 6–7) and judged by a joint prompt–image oracle rather than a pure text-based criterion. \item \textbf{Dictionary-based curriculum:} successful prompts are accumulated into a $K$-element dictionary that generalizes across images and is refined via query-efficient (black-box) optimization in the next section. \end{enumerate}